PyHP-pph/PyHP_pph/spec/template.md

 command ::= "<" + tag + ">
 ```

-A tag MAY be any ascii string without whitespace.
+A tag MAY be any ascii string.
+In the source, a tag SHOULD NOT contain any whitespace.

 ## Execution

 Execution SHALL occur at compile time, before other attempts to parse the source file.
 When a tag is encountered, its content SHALL be compared to a list of action tags.
 If the tag is an action tag, the compiler SHALL perform the associated action.
 If the tag is not an action tag, the tag SHALL be pushed onto a stack.

 A list of substitutions SHALL be maintained.
 When a tag is popped from the stack for any reason, it SHALL be implicitly run through this list of substitutions.

+### Record Mode
+In record mode, when a tag is encounted, instead of continuing on to be prossesed normaly, it MUST be appended to the tag on the top of the stack, followed by a space.

 ## List of default action tags